Looking for a local, pick-your-own farm in Northern New Hampshire? Scroll down this page and you will see the U-Pick farms in Northern New Hampshire,

 have a wide variety of heirloom apple varieties."

-right.
+other chemicals.
 Payment: Cash, Check.

 Super Acres - blueberries